+IT IS FINISHED.
 Hayes has been inaugurated, and the vulgarism, what is Mr. Tilden going to do about it? is for once in the ten million times it has been used-pertinent.
-The whole people have been looking to the man whom their unprecedented efforts have elected, is silent, gloomy and peculiar-if not grand.
-Was Mr. Tilden in carnest?
+The whole people have been looking to the man whom their unprecedented efforts have elected for comfort, for one initiative step, yet he is silent, gloomy and peculiar-if not grand.
+Was Mr. Tilden in curnest?
 Are we the victims of a political mirage?
-Are there any law-abiding constitution-loving men in Is Mr. Hayes the "Simon Pure" after all?
-If so, in the words of the immaculate Dan Chamberlain, let us know it authoritativewrite) that he would appeal to the courts.
+Are there any law-abiding constitution-loving men in the North, either democrats or republicans?
+Is Mr. Hayes the "Simon Pure" after all? in a fair way of becoming ourselves another If so, in the words of the immaculate Dan Chamberlain, let us know it authoritative-

+Let Mr. Tilden, in plain Anglo-Saxon words, will endorse the inauguration him, in primitive terms, declare he will, as he is in duty bound, protect and defend the rights of the people.
+His friends have said (for he speaks not, neither does he write) that he would appeal to the courts.
 What court?
-The Supreme Tribunal of the nation ?- Bah!
-What folly ; what imbecility; what simplicity-only equaled by the agreement of the House of Representa-tives to the organization of the Electoral Commission.
+The Supreme Tribunal of the nation?-Bah!
+What folly; what im-becility; what simplicity-only equaled by the agreement of the House of Reprosenta-tives to the organization of the Electoral